Saxon Math 54 through Calculus

 One significant feature of the Saxon series that sets it apart from many other math programs is the incremental method in which concepts are taught.
 Once a concept is introduced it is not dropped but is incorporated into the mixed practice that students encounter every day....Over time and through repeated exposure to a developing concept, students gain understanding and mastery....

-At levels Math Intermediate 3 and above, Saxon Math has a “rules” orientation in its presentation, more like A Beka’s rather than a hands-on conceptual orientation like Math-U-See and Moving With Math.
+In Math 5/4 and above, Saxon Math has a “rules” orientation in its presentation, more like A Beka’s rather than a hands-on conceptual orientation like Math-U-See and Moving With Math.
 Saxon’s own primary grades program by Nancy Larson is more conceptually oriented than these upper levels....